 Look at a spot (blade of grass) immediately behind the ball before, during and after the stroke has been made.

-A great training tool to help keep your putting stroke in plane and on track is The Frog Stick, Frank’s latest innovation.
+A great training tool to help keep your putting stroke in plane and on track is The Frog Stick, one of Frank’s latest innovations.
 Use it indoors or outdoors to build confidence and grove a winning stroke.